devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 aws_instance.web["worker"]
 ```

-## 42. count vs. for_each — the Rule and the War Story
+## 42. count vs. for_each, the Rule and the War Story

 ```text
 count      → numeric/index-based    → [0], [1], [2]
 for_each   → key-based, named       → ["web"], ["api"], ["worker"]
 ```

-If each instance has a meaningful identity, `for_each` is the better conceptual fit — and, from real experience, it's often the operationally *safer* choice too.
+If each instance has a meaningful identity, `for_each` is the better conceptual fit, and, from real experience, it's often the operationally *safer* choice too.
 Here's why: with `count`, removing or reordering an item in the middle of a source list re-indexes everything after it, and Terraform will plan to destroy and recreate resources that, from a human's perspective, didn't actually change.
-I've had to explain exactly this in a postmortem — a list reorder in a variables file triggered a cascade of unplanned resource replacements downstream.
+I've had to explain exactly this in a postmortem, a list reorder in a variables file triggered a cascade of unplanned resource replacements downstream.
 Switching that pattern to `for_each` made removals and reorders touch only the specific item that actually changed.

 ## 43. Dynamic Blocks

-Dynamic blocks generate repeated nested configuration blocks within a single resource — different from `for_each` on an entire resource, which generates multiple *whole resources*.
+Dynamic blocks generate repeated nested configuration blocks within a single resource, different from `for_each` on an entire resource, which generates multiple *whole resources*.

 ```hcl
 dynamic "ingress" {